 - Client co-presenters.
 If you are an analytics services vendor or consultant co-presenting with a client, per PAW policy, the cancellation of your co-presenter will result in the cancellation of your overall session.

 - Session length.
 You agree to participate in a speaking slot ranging from 20 to 45 minutes, at the discretion of PAW, as determined by its conference program constraints and requirements.

 Call-for-Speakers Updates and Notifications

-If you would like to receive PAW call-for-speakers announcements and notifications, as they arise for future PAW events, email with the subject line, "Subscribe PAW London call-for-speakers notifications."
+If you would like to receive PAW call-for-speakers announcements and notifications as they arise for future PAW events, see the little registration form towards the top of this webpage.

 Speaker Proposal Form